 To celebrate the centenary of the Royal Archives in 2014, a book, Treasures from the Archives, was published, featuring some of the most significant items in the collections.
 A number of these treasures were also put on display in an accompanying exhibition at Windsor Castle (now closed) and these can still be viewed on the Royal Collection Trust website.

 The Royal Archives has recently completed a project to digitise the Stuart and Cumberland papers, and in conjunction with King's College London and other partners, is also undertaking a major digitisation and cataloguing programme to make available online the historic records from the Georgian period, totalling more than 350,000 pages.
 Please see the Georgian Papers Programme microsite for more information.
-The Royal Archives is also contributing to the Prince Albert Digitisation Project, which will be launched in the summer of 2019.
+The Royal Archives is also contributing to the Royal Collection Trust's Prince Albert digitisation project.
+This website, launched in August 2019, currently features more that 17,500 documents, prints and photographs relating to Prince Albert's life and achievements.

 Download a PDF format guide to the Royal Archives' Collections: